Recreating Lizzie Bennet’s Brown Frolicking Frock

 Step 3: find something else to do with your time.

 Once you’ve already eliminated some notifications (step 2), moved your app icons (step 1), then gone to press the icons and realized they weren’t there anymore, that’s your cue to start breaking an old habit (step 3).
 Below is a list of six things you can do instead of spending time on your phone.
 All of them can be done while just sitting, waiting, at home, in the car, indoors, outdoors, anytime and anywhere.
-Instead of falling into that tendency of receiving input, these things are “output,” things that will get your brain to work differently than when it’s just staring into a little screen.
+Instead of falling into that tendency of receiving input, these things are mostly “output,” things that will get your brain to work differently than when it’s just staring into a little screen.

 This one is a bit obvious and the most common alternative.
 Books are easy to transport and there are about one hundred million to choose from.
 Now technically, reading is still “input,” however much easier on the eyes than a phone.
 Also, books can’t run out of battery.
 My family has this thing about not leaving the house without a book to read, just in case.
 You never want to be stranded someplace without a good book nearby.

 I know some people just don’t like to read, and that’s totally fine.
 If that someone happens to be you, then what you need are puzzle books!
 Sudokus, crosswords, and trivia puzzles are great options.
 A whole book of them can cost only 99 cents and you can find them at almost any store, not just bookstores.
-They’re even sometimes stocked in the magazine section in the grocery store.
+They’re even stocked in the magazine section in the grocery store.
 Puzzle books are “output” and thought-provoking things to do and they’re actually pretty fun.
 Sudokus are my favorite since it’s all about deducing.
 Just easy enough for me to do and tricky enough to make me feel smart 🙂

 This is a favorite of mine.
 All you need it a pen and paper (a napkin works if necessary).
 Spend your time making to-do lists for today, tomorrow, next month, or next year.
 Big goals or little tasks you know you need to get done.
 Write it all down.
 Meal lists, errand lists, a list of your favorite films, it really doesn’t matter.
 You don’t have to have something extremely important to write down to make a list, it can be something as insignificant as a list of all the times you visited “blank” or the days you were the happiest you’ve ever been.
 It not only gets your mind motivated to think, but it can also bring back some special memories.
 A grocery-list or the best-moments-of-your-life-list, either one is sufficient.
 Choose your fancy.